zenaton/rfcs/new-syntax.md

 - eg. `schedule_to_finished_timeout`
 - `child_policy` cf. https://docs.aws.amazon.com/amazonswf/latest/developerguide/swf-dev-adv-child-workflows.html

-Some of those options make sense even before the instruction reachs an Agent, this implies we should provide them at scheduling.
+Some of those options (such as `schedule_to_finished_timeout`) make sense even before the instruction reachs an Agent, this implies we should provide them at scheduling.

 It can be useful (for backward compatibility or for more elegant syntax) to be able to define options inside task or workflow.